SvenskaSpel/locust-plugins/locust_plugins/timescale/README.md

 ![Testruns](screenshots/testruns.png)

 Click the link in the leftmost column to view the main dashboard for that particular run.
 You can filter your runs based on things like locustfile name, user count, and test environment environment.
-Do this before looking too much at the graphs or you may end up comparing apples to oranges (e.g. small tests against system A vs big tests against system B).
+Your graphs can end up looking strange until you do this (as they will contain all your test runs, regardless of target system, user count, etc).
 # Setup

 In order to log Locust's requests and run data into Timescale you add `--timescale` to the command line.
 But first you need to set up Timescale & Grafana: